Maxim Litvinov: People's Commissar of Foreign Affairs

 In 1930, Joseph Stalin appointed Litvinov People's Commissar for Foreign Affairs.
 Litvinov, who was a firm believer in collective security, worked to form a closer relationship with France and the United Kingdom, a policy seemingly at odds with the "class against class" line of the Third Period being advocated by Communist International.
 Litvinov remained the only leading official of Narkomindel in the mid-1930s who had direct personal access to Stalin and who could deal with Stalin's inner circle on terms approaching equality; this was in contrast to other top foreign-affairs officials such as Boris Stomonyakov and Nikolay Krestinsky, for whom access was limited to occasional supplication.

 Stalin was largely detached from and uninterested in foreign policy throughout the early 1930s, largely leaving the general operations of Narkomindel and the Comintern to their leaders.
 Litvinov had wide latitude to pursue policy objectives and was subject only to broad review and approval from the leadership.
-Stalin frequently delegated oversight to members of his personal secretariat, including Karl Radek, until mid 1936.
-As a result, Litvinov's Narkomindel could pursue a moderate foreign-policy line, emphasising stable relations between governments leading towards general disarmament, which was, as one historian called it, a "curious mismatch" with the revolutionary militance then voiced by the Comintern.
+Stalin frequently delegated oversight to members of his personal secretariat, including Karl Radek, until mid-1936.
+As a result, Litvinov's Narkomindel could pursue a moderate foreign-policy line, emphasising stable relations between governments leading towards general disarmament, which was, as one historian called it, a "curious mismatch" with the revolutionary militancy then being voiced by the Comintern.

 On 6 February 1933, Litvinov made the most-significant speech of his career, in which he tried to define aggression.
-He stated the internal situation of a country, alleged maladministration, possible danger to foreign residents, and civil unrest in a neighbouring country were not justifications for war.
-This speech became the authority when war was justified.
-British politician Anthony Eden had said; "to try to define aggression was a trap for the innocent and protection for the guilty".
-In 1946, the British Government supported Litvinov’s definition of aggression by accusing the Soviet Union of not complying with Litvinov’s definition of aggression.
+He stated that the internal situation of a country, alleged maladministration, possible danger to foreign residents, and civil unrest in a neighbouring country were not justifications for war.
+In 1946, the British Government would accuse the Soviet Union of not complying with Litvinov's definition.
 Finland made similar criticisms against the Soviet Union in 1939.

-Many delegates, such as British delegate Lord Cushendun, who said the failure of the Disarmament Conference would be gratifying to the Soviet delegation, derided Litvinov but due to the soundness of Litvinov’s argument and eloquence, his standing grew.
+Many delegates, such as British delegate Lord Cushendun, who said the failure of the Disarmament Conference would be gratifying to the Soviet delegation, derided Litvinov but due to the soundness of Litvinov's argument and eloquence, his standing grew.
 In 1933, the Greek Chairman of the Political Commission of the League of Nations stated:It was with special pleasure he paid this tribute to the Soviet delegation since it demonstrated beyond doubt that when men rose above the contingencies of day-to-day politics and allowed themselves to be guided by the more general ideas which should lead the civilised world, it was found that there was a community of ideals which was capable with a little goodwill of bringing to fruition the noblest and most difficult enterprises.